VolkovLabs/volkovlabs.io/docs/volkovlabs-echarts-panel/index.md

 <iframe width="100%" height="500" src="https://www.youtube.com/embed/ygFDhmbPU-Y" title="Apache ECharts supports base64 PNG and SVG (vector) images | Prefixes for various types of pictures" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Examples

+Collection of [Examples](https://github.com/volkovlabs/volkovlabs-echarts-panel/blob/main/examples) (partially contributed by users) shows off the possibilities and provides a starting point for further exploration.

+If you have setup a cool looking graph, please share your example.
+Take a look at the existing examples and send a pull-request with yours.

 ## Feedback

 We love to hear from users, developers, and the whole community interested in this plugin.
 These are various ways to get in touch with us: